All food makes a journey from source to consumer. This journey is calculated in food miles.

 For example, a prepackaged fruit salad from the supermarket could contain strawberries from Scotland, pineapple from Costa Rica and grapes from Egypt.

-- Each of these foods created food miles on their way to the factory where they were prepared and packed.
+- Each of these foods created on their way to the factory where they were prepared and packed.

 - They then gained more food miles on their journey to the supermarket.